Can Calcification Be Reversed?

 - Find a supplement with all 3 forms of vitamin K to receive a variety of benefits.

 - The MK-7 form of K2 is often derived from natto, a fermented soy product.
 If you are sensitive to soy or are estrogen-dominant, I advise seeking out a soy-free supplemental form.

 - Speak to your doctor prior to commencing high-dose supplementation with Vitamin K.

 - Vitamin K may interfere with the effectiveness of warfarin and other blood-thinning medication.
 If you have been prescribed such medications, do not take Vitamin K prior to talking with your doctor.

 - If you have a clotting disorder, speak with your doctor prior to taking any form of Vitamin K.

 I am soy sensitive, so I personally take only Douglas Labs brand K2-D3, which is soy-free.
 I like this because it provides me with a good source of Vitamin D along with K (Vitamin K is a cofactor necessary for Vitamin D to effectively perform its role in calcium metabolism).

-If you can handle natto-derived K, several family members and clients have experienced positive results using Life Extension brand Super K. Both of these supplements are available in my online dispensary (see below) at a 15% client discount with free shipping over $49.
+If you can handle natto-derived K, several family members and clients have experienced positive results using Life Extension brand Super K. Both of these supplements are available in my online dispensary (see below).

 Although I’ve covered quite a bit about the benefits of vitamin K when it comes to calcification, there is so much more that can be said regarding various other benefits of this vitamin.
-So, if you would like to learn more, please contact me or schedule a free 15-minute telephone consultation!
+So, if you would like to learn more, please contact me or schedule a free 30-minute breakthrough session.